 Description

-Plate glass glazing in timber sash and case windows; 6-pane glazing pattern in top-opening windows to rear.
-Grey slates.
-Coped ashlar stacks with some cans, ashlar-coped skews and gablet skewputts.
-Cast-iron downpipes and decorative rainwater hoppers with animal-head spouts.
+The building features plate glass glazing in timber sash and case windows, with a six-pane glazing pattern in the top-opening windows at the rear.
+The roof is covered with grey slates, and there are coped ashlar stacks with some chimney cans, ashlar-coped skews, and gablet skewputts.
+Additionally, there are cast-iron downpipes and decorative rainwater hoppers with animal-head spouts.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.